 Industries in Need of Cyber Security

 Currently, the need for IT security is widespread, encompassing more than just tech companies.
-Other industries seeking experts in cyber security include government, banking and finance, retail, and media.
+Other industries seeking experts in cyber security include government, banking and finance, retail and media.
 What these industries have in common is that they all deal with sensitive information.

 - Retail: Similar to banking and finance, the retail industry stores personal banking and credit card information, therefore requiring better online security.
+With the recent explosion in online shopping, the need for cyber security has increased exponentially.

-- The media: Various branches of the media, such as news outlets, entertainment companies and publishing companies, also seek out professionals to prevent hacking and the spread of information by unscrupulous individuals and entities.
+- The media: Various branches of the media — such as news outlets, entertainment companies and publishing companies — also seek out professionals to prevent hacking and the spread of information by unscrupulous individuals and entities.

 Cyber Security Job Titles in High Demand